Ellura Sanctuary, Swan Reach, SA, 5354

 Matt Campbell said Eastern Bearded Dragons have "Irregular rows of spines along the side."

-Asimakis Patitsas also said of Eastern; "the base of the tail has rings of enlarged scales"
+Asimakis Patitsas also said of Eastern; "the base of the tail has rings of enlarged scales".

 Video: